 Magento developer team has already built up some official documentation “maps” for you; it is essentially important to keep them as accompanied handbooks with you along the journey, sooner or later you will look for them.

 The newest version of Magento will be Magento 2.3 Beta (Open Source, Commerce, Core Bundle Extention CBE) is going to be released soon.
 The oldest version in use is Magento 1.X.

 1. Magento User Guide:

-Whether reasons you take up Magento are to rescue “your clients” with their stores or because of you are a wolf to discover this open source ecommerce platform, this document provides you an overview of Magento’s default functions for newbie; step-by-step instructions, comprehensive explanation, visible screenshots, etc. for those already have experience using the platform.
+Whether reasons you take up Magento are to rescue “your clients” with their stores or because you are a wolf to discover this open source ecommerce platform, this document provides you an overview of Magento’s default functions for a newbie; step-by-step instructions, comprehensive explanation, visible screenshots, etc. for those already have experience using the platform.
 It is available through any version of Magento Commerce.